 The region's most fascinating points of interest await on the 4,600-acre Kalispel Tribe's Reservation, across the Pend Oreille River from Usk.
 The tribe manages a large herd of buffalo, providing an excellent viewpoint for visitors along LeClerc Road.
 The tribe also operates a bass fish hatchery that may be visited by advance reservation.
 Farther north on LeClerc Road, the Manressa Grotto system of caves (April-November) is a glacially formed, aboveground cave system used for religious ceremonies by early American Indians and missionaries.
-There is a winding dirt trail to the cave which afAbove: Camas meadow near Cusick (Kalispel Tribe) Inset: A buffalo herd is managed by the Kalispel Tribe (Autumn Oscarson)
+There is a winding dirt trail to the cave which afAbove: Kalispel Tribe members paddle one of the most recently made Kalispel sturgeon-nosed canoes.
+(Coddy Battin) Inset: Salish Pow Wow (Tim Cady)

 fords spectacular views of the Pend Oreille River and surrounding mountains.
 Just beyond Cusick visit the new Kalispel Kafe and Rest Area with a display of historic and contemporary images and cultural items of the Kalispel Tribe of Indians.
 Just north of Cusick on the west side of the road, watch for a small sign to the Batey-Bould ORV Area.
 There is trailhead parking with facilities.
 Excellent motorcycle and ORV riding in this large area of the Colville National Forest connects to more off-road riding on the Little Pend Oreille ORV trail system to the northwest.

-FESTINALS AND EVENTS
+FE STIVALS AND EVENTS

 USK - CUSICK

 March Tundra Swan Festival

 July 4th of July breakfast, parade, festivities, Usk

 Pend Oreille River Poker Paddle

 August Salish Fair and Pow Wow/Kalispel Tribe

 Reservation

 Pend Oreille Fair and Rodeo

-Greater Newport Area Chamber www.newportareachamber.com • (877) 818-1008
+25 Greater Newport Area Chamber

+www. newportareachamber.com • (877) 818-1008